phlbnks/mediael/README.markdown

 ### Step 2: Enable the plugin in Joomla.

-### Step 3: On the plugin page in Joomla you can set defaults if you want.
+(Optional - Step 2b: On the plugin page in Joomla you can set defaults if you want.)
-(Optional step).

 ### Step 4: Insert the shortcode into an article.